 We are born in flames!

 This print harkens towards queer utopias and alternate realities, utopia as, José Munoz puts it, as “the not quite here,” a horizon we are ever reaching towards and working towards in the here and now, in every safe(r) space that strives towards accessibility and leaves no one behind, in every fabulous femme and tender butch and everyone on the spectrum of gender and sexuality, room for everybody, every body.
-This print acknowledges our many forms of power and wisdom and magic in spite of the colonial white supremacist capitalist heteronormative patriarchy that we have been born into.
+This print acknowledges our many forms of power and wisdom and magic in spite of the settler-colonial white supremacist capitalist heteronormative patriarchy that we have been born into.
 Flame on!

 Choose from lavender, bright white, or cream-colored paper.